-Using the bypass valve(s) while winterizing your coach will keep anti-freeze out of the water heater.
+Using the bypass valve(s) while winterizing your coach will prevent anti-freeze from reaching the water heater.
 Draining the water heater during winterizing is required.
-On most coaches, this consists of three valves: one at the inlet, one at the outlet of the water heater, and one in the middle (bypass) between the inlet and outlet lines.
-Some coaches may have a check valve on the outlet line allowing the use of fewer valves.
+On some coaches, this consists of two valves: one at the inlet and one at the outlet of the water heater.